Lead smelting: History

-The earliest known cast lead beads were found in the Çatalhöyük site in Anatolia (Turkey), and dated from about 6500 BC, but the metal may have been known earlier.
+The earliest known cast lead beads were thought found in the Çatalhöyük site in Anatolia (Turkey), and dated from about 6500 BC.
+They were later identified in fact to be made from cerussite and galena, minerals rich in, but distinct from, lead.
 Ancient smelting was done using loads of lead ore and charcoal in outdoor hearths and furnaces.

 Although lead is a common metal, its discovery had relatively little impact in the ancient world.
 It is too soft to be used for weapons (except possibly as sling projectiles) or for structural elements.
 However, being easy to cast and shape, it came to be extensively used in the classical world of Ancient Greece and Ancient Rome for piping and storage of water.
 It was also used as a mortar in stone buildings, and as a writing material.

 Smeltmills were water-powered mills used to smelt lead or other metals.
 The Roman lead smelting has led to evidence of global pollution.
-Greenland ice cores from 500 BCE to 300 CE show measurably elevated lead content in the atmosphere.
-Researchers studying an ice core from Colle Gnifetti, in the Swiss part of the Monte Rosa massif, have found that higher historical European airborne lead pollution levels are associated with changes in the monetary system from gold to silver from the year 640 CE, with the principal source likely to be the Melle mines in France.
-Later airborne pollution, between the years 1170-1216 CE, correlates even more strongly with contemporaneous records of lead and silver production from mines in the Peak District of England, at levels similar to those seen in the Industrial Revolution.
+Greenland ice cores from 500 BC to 300 AD show measurably elevated lead content in the atmosphere.
+Researchers studying an ice core from Colle Gnifetti, in the Swiss part of the Monte Rosa massif, have found that higher historical European airborne lead pollution levels are associated with changes in the monetary system from gold to silver from the year 640 AD, with the principal source likely to be the Melle mines in France.
+Later airborne pollution, between the years 1170 and 1216, correlates even more strongly with contemporaneous records of lead and silver production from mines in the Peak District of England, at levels similar to those seen in the Industrial Revolution.

-Georgius Agricola (1494-1555) presented details of lead smelting methods and facilities current in Europe in the first half of the 16th century in Book IX of his treatise on mining and metallurgy, De Re Metallica.
+Georgius Agricola (1494–1555) presented details of lead smelting methods and facilities current in Europe in the first half of the 16th century in Book IX of his treatise on mining and metallurgy, De Re Metallica.
 Methods ranged from primitive open-hearth arrangements (essentially bonfires on which lead ore was piled) to blast furnaces capable of continuous operation.

-In the USA there are 400 forgotten lead smelting firms that operated in the 1930s to 1960s and may have deposited dangerous levels of lead contamination in nearby soil.
+In the US there are 400 forgotten lead smelting firms that operated in the 1930s to 1960s and may have deposited dangerous levels of lead contamination in nearby soil.